-Let us now revisit the code in Listing 42 which shows the use of phasers to ensure proper synchronization for the m=3 case of the left-right neighbor synchronization example studied earlier.
-The computation graph for this program is shown in Figure 31.
-The steps in Figure 31 are labeled with statement numbers from Listing 42.
+Let us now revisit the code in Listing 36 which shows the use of phasers to ensure proper synchronization for the m=3 case of the left-right neighbor synchronization example studied earlier.
+The computation graph for this program is shown in Figure 22.
+The steps in Figure 22 are labeled with statement numbers from Listing 36.
 The spawn, continue and join edges capture the basic finish-async structure of the program as before.
-The new CG nodes include phaser transition nodes (e.g., $ph1.next-start(0 \rightarrow 1)$) and $ph1.next-end(0 \rightarrow 1)$) and the expansion of next statements into signal and wait nodes (e.g., the next operation in line 12 is expanded into two CG nodes, 12-signal and 12-wait).
+The new CG nodes include phaser transition nodes $(e.g., ph1.next-start(0 \to 1))$ and $ph1.next-end(0 \to 1))$ and the expansion of next statements into signal and wait nodes (e.g., the next operation in line 12 is expanded into two CG nodes, <math>12-signal and 12-wait).
 The new CG edges are the signal (green) and wait (red) edges corresponding to phaser operations.
-For example, a signal edge is added from the
+For example, a signal edge is added from the 12-signal node to the ph2.next-start(0 $\to$ 1) node because task T2 is registered on phaser ph2 in signal mode.
+Likewise, wait edges are added from the ph1.next-end(0 $\to$ 1) and ph3.next-end(0 $\to$ 1) nodes to the 12-wait node because task T2 is registered on phasers ph1 and ph3 in wait mode.
+Finally, end-finish statement 20 is expanded into two CG nodes, 20-drop and 20-end-finish.
+The signal edges from 20-drop to the three ph.next-start(0 $\to$ 1) nodes models the synchronization that occurs with the parent task on next operations.
+The 20-end-finish nodes serves as the destination for join edges as before.
+Note that this splitting of an end-finish statement into two CG nodes avoids the creation of a cycle in the CG.